 - Create and use correlation sets or you can allow the Process Developer engine to automatically manage message correlation. - Direct the Process Developer engine to automatically correlate inbound messages targeted for a receive, onMessage, or onEvent by adding a policy to the My Role partner link in the Process Deployment Descriptor file.

-For details, see Engine-Managed Correlation.
+For details, see "Engine-Managed Correlation" on page 456.